pyedifice/pyedifice/docs/source/styling.rst

 See `Qt Stylesheet Reference List of Properties <https://doc.qt.io/qtforpython-6/overviews/stylesheet-reference.html#list-of-properties>`_.

-Note that sometimes Qt styling behaves differently from CSS styling (despite similar syntax and naming) and is not supported by all widgets.
+Note that sometimes Qt styling behaves differently from CSS styling (despite similar syntax and naming) and is not supported by all Widgets.

 Currently, the following styles are tested to be supported.